wendahere/GoGetter/Journal.md

 ### Monday 21/12/2020

-We presented to Mr Soh on what we had.
+We presented the proposed solution for the coil skipping problem to Mr Soh.
+After looking at the solution, Mr Soh suggested that one side of the coil support extension can be made into a longer length, to compensate for the angle of the coil, so that when one pitch is fully rotated, the cable that was supported on both sides will drop at the same time.

+**insert pic**

 As EA Funding has been rejected, Mr Soh managed to get our budget to 3500.

 Wen Da managed to fix the bug of when restarting the program, there would be import error.
 Using this line to restart worked and did not have any permission error.